Physiotherapy for Recurrent Ankle Sprains (Chronic Ankle Instability - CAI)

 The Problem

-With each ankle sprain, your risk of subsequent injury increases, here's why.
+With each ankle sprain, your risk of subsequent injury can increase, here's why.

 Dynamic, Recursive Model of Aetiology of Sports Injuries - Meeuwisse et al., 2007